vaadin/tori/README.md

 * Can be used simultaneously with Liferay's message board in a separate URI
 * Page indexing and SEO support
 * Integrated Google Analytics tracking
-* Supported Liferay versions: 6.0 upwards (CE / EE)
+* Supported Liferay versions: 6.2 upwards (CE / EE)
 * Permission configuration from Liferay Control Panel
 * Badge provider API for showing custom user badges
-* Stand-alone portlet that includes Vaadin 7.1. built-in
+* Stand-alone portlet that includes Vaadin 7.2. built-in

 ## Installation

+Tori is available in the [Liferay Marketplace](http://www.liferay.com/marketplace/-/mp/application/17756169).
-To install Tori from the Liferay Marketplace, follow [these](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/downloading-and-installing-apps-liferay-portal-6-2-user-guide-14-en) instructions.
+To install Tori, follow [these](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/downloading-and-installing-apps-liferay-portal-6-2-user-guide-14-en) instructions.

 Tori works fine on the default settings but the Portlet Preferences view allows you to define some additional attributes: